hotwired/hotwire-native-site/_source/ios/01_getting_started.md

 Click Product → Run to launch the app in the simulator.

 This example only touches on the core requirements of creating a `Navigator` and routing the root URL.
-Feel free to can change the URL used for the initial visit to point to your web app.
+Feel free to change the URL used for the initial visit to point to your web app.

 And note that we are pointing to a demo application server that expects a bit more native functionality.
 Some of the links, like native controls, won't work out of the box.
 Check out the [Hotwire Native iOS demo app](https://github.com/hotwired/hotwire-native-ios/tree/main/Demo) for examples on how to add bridge components, native screens, and more.